Human Rights in Health and Social Care

 Human rights are fundamental to ensuring people receive dignified, respectful, and equitable care in health and social care settings.
 In the UK, various laws, frameworks, and initiatives guide health and social care providers to uphold these rights.

-Health and social care providers must prioritise human rights in discharge planning by adhering to legal frameworks, involving people and their support networks, addressing complex care provision and ensuring safe and coordinated care transitions.
-In doing so, they can fully respect and treat people appropriately and promote their dignity, autonomy and well-being.
+Health and social care providers must prioritise human rights in discharge planning, particularly in a complex discharge, where people need more specialised care after leaving the hospital.
+They must adhere to legal frameworks, involve people and their support networks, address complex care provisions, and ensure safe and coordinated care transitions.
+In doing so, they can fully respect and treat people appropriately and promote their dignity, autonomy, and well-being.

 ⇒ Learn more about building healthier communities by embracing a place-based approach.